Frequently Asked Questions

 How was the Nature CIC topic chosen and why?

-The Nature CIC will focus on pushing companies to assess and disclose their impacts and dependencies on nature.
+The Nature CIC (Collective Impact Coalition) will focus on pushing companies to assess and disclose their impacts and dependencies on nature.
 This is based on stakeholder consultation and the WBA Nature Benchmark results.

 Company performance on this topic is tracked via indicators B1 and B2 of the Nature Benchmark Methodology.
-The results from the 2022 and 2023 benchmarks show that of the 769 companies we have benchmarked so far, <5% are assessing and disclosing their impacts, and <1% are assessing and disclosing their dependencies on nature.
+The results from the 2022-2024 benchmark show that of the 816 companies we have benchmarked so far, 5% are assessing and disclosing their impacts, and less than 1% are assessing and disclosing their dependencies on nature.
 Without this assessment, it is difficult for companies to really understand their relationship with nature and transform their business activities to reduce negative impacts and increase positive impacts.
 The disclosure of the assessment is important for stakeholders to see if companies are taking the right actions based on their most material impacts and dependencies.
 Therefore, we see this assessment and disclosure as fundamental actions to catalyse further effective and impactful action to halt and reverse nature loss by 2030.

 How is the CIC different to other nature initiatives e.g. NA100, PRI Spring and Business for Nature coalition?